 14. You don’t have to be a member to know this clothing item

 ’80s fashion finds a way of returning to us even today.
-Younger Americans get glimpses of the country’s old trends through Stranger Things.
+Younger Americans get glimpses of the country’s old trends through the Netflix series Stranger Things.
 There, they can see the Members Only jacket, which offered a unique way of sharing quasi-advertisements.

 15. Stay on top of the time’s trends with Swatch watches